DogeLovesHipster/SOUTextbookScraper/README.md

 - Clean up FIXME comments and replace with better comments after fixes
 - Create a prototype csv for demo
 - Create a simple GUI for tracking purposes
-- Update how prices are provided and scalped
 - Add a function for textbook variable scalping to clean up large textbook function

 ## Notes